wearablebp/wearablebp-benchmarks/README.md

 # Welcome to Wearable BP Benchmarks!

-This repository provides supplementary code for benchmarking BP estimation algorithms in an effort to provide a convenient machine learning pipeline for BP estimation, reduce heterogeneity in literature, and support community benchmarking on publicly available datasets.
-Currently, this repository only supports subject split as the calibration technique as there is no study that has sufficient power to detect the required effect size based on the AAMI/ANSI/ISO Standards.
-See our [Wearable BP Meta](https://wearablebp.github.io/meta) and [Wearable BP Benchmarks](https://wearablebp.github.io/benchmarks) pages for more information.
-Finally, please check out our [review paper]() on Wearable BP!
+This repository provides supplementary code from our [review paper]() on Wearable BP for benchmarking BP estimation algorithms in an effort to provide a convenient machine learning pipeline for BP estimation, reduce heterogeneity in literature, and support community benchmarking on publicly available datasets.
 Our review paper discusses Sensors and Systems, Pre-processing and Feature Extraction, and Algorithms.
-Then, we adopt a metric called Explained Deviation to account for dataset heterogeneity and to determine which systems show potential.
+We adopt a metric called Explained Deviation (used here) to account for dataset heterogeneity and meta-analyze systems that show potential.
+Currently, this repository only contains examples of subject split as the calibration technique as there is no study that has sufficient power to detect the required effect size based on the AAMI/ANSI/ISO Standards.
+However, the workflow for personalization is the same.
+The only difference is that the initialized BP value is subtracted from all the BP values when creating the dataset (see below for pseudocode).
+Finally, check out our [website](https://wearablebp.github.io) for a Wearable BP paper search, meta-analysis, datasets, benchmarks, a list of third-party code, and a comparison between BP device standards.

 ============================